Your Guide to Golf Course Maintenance & 7 Ways to Reduce Costs

 *Provided by golfcourseindustry.com

 If you’re just starting out in the golfing industry and are hiring a crew from scratch, it’s important that you understand the roles of essential personnel.
-The average size of the maintenance team at a golf course is around 28 people (9 full-time, 16 part-time, 3 other).
-Your maintenance team who will oversee golf course maintenance and upkeep will likely include:
+The average size of the maintenance team at a golf course is around 28 people (nine full-time, 16 part-time and three other).
+Your maintenance team who will oversee golf course management and upkeep will likely include a:

-• Golf Superintendent—perhaps your most invaluable employee, a golf superintendent will manage the labor, time, and financial resources needed to care for the grounds of your course.
+• Golf superintendent: Perhaps your most invaluable employee, a golf superintendent will manage the labor, time and financial resources needed to care for the grounds of your course.
 Also referred to as greenskeepers or turf managers, golf superintendents will also oversee the rest of your staff, enforce course or club rules, and ensure that your business is compliant with local, state, and federal regulations.
-The average golf superintendent makes roughly $50,006 annually, depending upon experience.
+The average golf superintendent makes roughly $67,615 annually, depending upon experience.

-• Assistant Golf Course Superintendent—an assistant golf course superintendent will report to your Super, and assists in the overall maintenance of your grounds.
-Common duties include turf management, irrigation, and fertilizer and pesticide application to ensure optimal playing conditions for guests, and may step into the Super’s role in their absence.
-A typical salary for an assistant superintendent is $38,366 annually.
+• Assistant golf course superintendent: An assistant golf course superintendent will report to your super and assists in the overall maintenance of your grounds.
+Common duties include turf management, irrigation, and fertilizer and pesticide application to ensure optimal playing conditions for guests.
+This person may also step into the super’s role in their absence.
+A typical salary for an assistant superintendent is $51,315 annually.

-• Golf Greenskeeper—the golf greenskeeper is essentially the “gardener” of your course.
+• Golf greenskeeper: The golf greenskeeper is essentially the “gardener” of your course.
 Your superintendent or assistant super may oversee landscaping and turf improvements, but it’s the greenskeeper’s job to deliver.
 Common responsibilities include laying sod, planting trees, seeding turf, maintaining bunkers and sand traps, and other similar activities.
-A golf greenskeeper’s typical salary is around $25,875 annually.
+A golf greenskeeper’s typical salary is around $33,403 annually.

-• Equipment Technician—the primary role of an equipment technician is assisting in maintenance and repair operations.
-He or she may be responsible for adhering to a preventive maintenance schedule, ensuring that your facility is compliant with OSHA guidelines, keeping updated and detailed records of repairs and maintenance, and more.
-The average salary for an golf equipment technician is $41,180 annually, but may be higher or lower depending upon experience and education.
+• Equipment technician: The primary role of an equipment technician is assisting in maintenance and repair operations.
+He or she may be responsible for adhering to a preventive maintenance schedule, ensuring that your facility is compliant with OSHA guidelines, and keeping updated and detailed records of repairs and maintenance.
+The average salary for an golf equipment technician is $45,367 annually but may be higher or lower depending upon experience and education.

-• Spray Technician—spray technicians are exactly what they sound like: personnel who are responsible for applying herbicides, pesticides, and fertilizers to your grounds to maintain an attractive golf course.
-They typically report to the superintendent for their spray schedule, and must have knowledge of proper chemical mixing and storage to keep your facility compliant with county, state, and federal laws.
-A spray technician’s salary is approximately $41,116 per year.
+• Spray technician: Spray technicians are exactly what they sound like: personnel who are responsible for applying herbicides, pesticides, insecticides and fertilizers to your grounds to maintain an attractive golf course.
+They typically report to the superintendent for their spray schedule and must have knowledge of proper chemical mixing and storage to keep your facility compliant with county, state and federal pest control laws.
+A spray technician’s salary is approximately $36,573 per year.

-• Irrigation Technician—the counterpart of the spray technician, an irrigation technician is typically charged with operating and maintaining all irrigation equipment for your course, including sprinklers, controllers, piping, and central control.
-Irrigation technicians might also oversee maintenance and repairs for pumping stations and booster pumps, as well as maintain pond aeration systems.
-An average salary for this position is about $33,154, depending upon experience and location.
+• Irrigation technician: The counterpart of the spray technician, an irrigation technician is typically charged with operating and maintaining all irrigation systems for your course, including sprinklers, controllers, piping and central control.
+Irrigation technicians might also oversee maintenance and repairs for pumping stations and booster pumps as well as maintain pond aeration systems.
+An average salary for this position is about $45,069, depending upon experience and location.

 What Are Common Golf Course Maintenance Tasks?

-• Mowing putting greens—in warmer months especially, and depending on grass type, putting greens are mowed nearly every day.
+• Mowing putting greens: Depending on grass type and weather conditions, putting greens are mowed nearly every day.
 Using a triplex rather than a standard mower can help save time while completing this extensive task.

-• Rolling putting greens—greens should be rolled frequently to improve smoothness; in fact, you may want to consider rolling in lieu of mowing.
-This can help reduce turf stress and save time while still providing high-quality putting experience.
+• Rolling putting greens: Greens should be rolled frequently to improve smoothness; in fact, you may want to consider rolling in lieu of mowing.
+This can help reduce turf stress and save time while still providing a high-quality putting experience.

-• Mowing tees, approaches, and fairways—mowing is the name of the game when it comes to golf course maintenance!
-Like mowing putting greens, it’s equally important that tees, approaches, and fairways are all trimmed regularly to keep your course presentable and well-manicured.
+• Mowing tee boxes, approaches and fairways: Mowing is the name of the game when it comes to golf course maintenance.
+Like mowing putting greens, it’s equally important that tee boxes, approaches, fairways and any other key playing surfaces are all trimmed regularly to keep your course presentable and well-manicured.

 Benefits of Golf Course Maintenance

-Most regular golfers look forward not only to playing, but to the tranquility of golf course scenery, as well as the benefits of belonging to a club (if you course offers club membership).
+Most regular golfers look forward to not only playing, but to the tranquility of golf course scenery as well as the benefits of belonging to a club (if your course offers club membership).
 To provide exclusive benefits for your members, however, you’ll need to perform routine maintenance and inspections.
 Doing so will increase your odds of running a successful course with satisfied golfers.

 A few benefits of regular golf course maintenance include: